orsenthil/senthil.learntosolveit.com-deploy/posts/2007/11/14/lambda-functions.md

 .. category: Python
 .. description: Examples of lambda function syntax and usage in Python

-I often forget the syntax and usage of lambda functions, the following examples should help as a reminder.
+I often forget the syntax and usage of {{% wikipedia article="Lambda calculus" text="lambda functions" %}}, the following examples should help as a reminder.

 ```python
 >>> def function(x):